 Priority dates are important to help establish whether another filing or any publicly available document qualifies as prior art against your patent application.
 In general, any patent applications and publicly available documents filed prior to your priority date are considered prior art.

 You can maintain your priority date by filing as early as possible as the United States Patent Trademark Office operates under the rule of who is first to file.
 Since the priority date can be retained, it also means it can be lost, especially when a patent family is involved.
 A common way a priority date is forfeited is when the applicant fails to convert a provisional application to a non-provisional application within a year of the provisional application date.
 If you refile the provisional application, it opens the door to more prior art that may be used against your application.

 If you need help with a priority date patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.